arthur78/essential-algorithms/README.md

 http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118612108.html

-Python packages correspond to the book's chapters.
+My test implementations of algorithms discussed in this book, in Python language.
+Package names correspond to the book's chapters.

-Python version: 2.7.6
+Python version: 3.6.0